ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 You can create one or more dedicated hosts with associated dedicated host groups in your {{site.data.keyword.cloud}} VPC by using the {{site.data.keyword.cloud_notm}} console, the CLI, or the API.
 Dedicated Host for VPC is fully integrated into {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-Dedicated hosts are not supported for LinuxONE (s390x processor architecture).
-{: note}

 ## Dedicated hosts
 {: #about-dedicated-hosts}